nimalank7/prometheus-ha/README.md

 ## Examples

-1. prometheus-sharding
+1. Prometheus Operator
-2. prometheus-sharding-k8s
+2. Prometheus Sharding
+2. Prometheus Sharding in Kubernetes
-3. thanos
+3. Thanos
-4. thanos-k8s
+4. Thanos in Kubernetes

 `dotnet-application`, `go-application`, `nodejs-application`, `python-application` are used for all examples.